Hong Kong Discuss Forum: Blockade by PRC Government

 Since 2007, the PRC Government has blocked the Hong Kong Discuss Forum, preventing citizens of the country from visiting the website.
 Users there have to browse by proxy on CHINA.

-Income
+Owner

-Hong Kong Discuss Forum's income comes mainly from advertisements.
+On 1 December 2017, Mingly Corporation acquired parent company "Networld Technology Limited", and became one of the major investors.

 Users

-According to Alexa Internet, Hong Kong Discuss Forum ranks as the fourth most visited website in Hong Kong, and the eighth most visited website in neighbouring Macau.
+In 2018, according to Alexa Internet, Hong Kong Discuss Forum ranks as the fourth most visited website in Hong Kong, and the eighth most visited website in neighbouring Macau.
 Additionally, it is also within the top 100 most visited websites globally.

 The forum claims to be politically neutral and allow free speech.
 However, rights of users can be easily and readily prohibited, or down-graded.
 Users can be banned from posting or replying to any messages if the user posts anti-communist messages, messages against the Hong Kong government's public policies, or against any of the post-communist or communist peripheral organizations in Hong Kong.
 Many post-communist messages are placed at the default top of columns by the administrators which are intentionally twisting or misinterpreting history or news to make them favorable to the PRC communists.